Matthew-Amos/CJN/README.md

 Compilation options currently include:
 - `'compiled_marked': True|False` - only compiled cells annotated with `#%
   compile`.
+- `'enforce_exec_count': True|False` - raise an exception if a compiled code
+  cell's execution count is not incrementally higher than the prior compiled cell.

 __Compile multiple notebooks with a compile script__